LecJackS/SwimmingPolygons/02 Multidirectional Triangle/README.md

 * Use physics equations of pushing with friction (x(t), v(t), a(t), mass, mu)
   * ie. when the triangle flaps, it generates a force F, that can be applied to the mass of the triangle sliding over a surface with friction mu (static and dinamic)

+* Instead of giving the coordinates of food (as part of the state), give the distance to it (eg. can "smell" it)

+  * Q: is this enough? or it needs previous distances too to estimate direction?

 * Rotations on the triangle points should only be applied when rendering

   * we can keep updating a simple vector for the speed and direction